Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: QNM families

-where $\OdS\equiv \frac{a}{a^2+L^2}$ and $\kdS\equiv \frac{L}{a^2+L^2}$ are, respectively, the angular velocity and surface gravity of the cosmological horizon $r=\rc$ for $M = Q = 0$.
-This approximation in KNdS was motivated by the QNMs in pure de Sitter spacetime~\cite{LopezOrtega:2006ig} and by the corresponding expressions in RNdS~\cite{Cardoso:2017soq,Destounis_2019}.
-Eq.~\eqref{eq:dS} is for neutral fields, for large $q$ we observed numerically that the real part goes to that in \eqref{eq:dS} plus $\left.q\phic\right|_{M=Q=0}$.
+are, respectively, the angular velocity and surface gravity of the cosmological horizon $r=\rc$ for $M = Q = 0$.
+When the field has charge $q$, we observed numerically that the real part is approximated by that in \eqref{eq:dS} plus $\left.q\, \phic\right|_{M=Q=0}$.